 Sole Proprietorship/General Partnership

 A sole proprietorship is the simplest form of business enterprise available to an aspiring entrepreneur.
-Forming a sole proprietorship does not require you to file any formal documentation except for registering a trade name with each county clerk office where you propose to do business.
+Forming a sole proprietorship does not require you to file any formal documentation except for registering a trade name with each county clerk’s office where you propose to do business.

 Limited Liability Company

 The most popular choice among small businesses, a Limited Liability Company (LLC), offers owners greater legal protection than a sole proprietorship.
 With an LLC, the business owner or owners cannot (as a general rule with some exceptions) be held personally liable for the company’s debts or contractual liabilities.
-This form of entity allows owners the protection(s) of a corporation without the tax and more complicated registration and tax filing requirements of incorporating.
-For federal tax purposes, a single-member LLC is taxed as a sole proprietorship, while a multi-member LLC is taxed as a partnership, unless the entity files an election to be treated as a corporation.
-Most LLCs opt for the default partnership federal tax classification to avoid double taxation of corporate income.
+This form of entity allows owners to enjoy the protection of a corporation without the tax and more complicated registration and tax filing requirements of incorporation.
+For federal tax purposes, a single-member LLC is taxed as a sole proprietorship.
+In contrast, a multi-member LLC is taxed as a partnership unless it files an election to be treated as a corporation.
+Most LLCs opt for the default federal tax classification as a partnership to avoid double taxation of corporate income.
 To establish an LLC in New Jersey, the entity must file a certificate of formation with the state.
-Ideally, a multi-member LLC will have prepared an operating agreement that defines the company’s management structure and other details like compensation, withdrawals, management responsibilities, and succession planning.
+Ideally, a multi-member LLC will have prepared an operating agreement that defines the company’s management structure and other details, such as compensation, withdrawals, management responsibilities, and succession planning.

 Limited Liability Partnership